Executive Team

 Tony Khouri

-Tony Khouri is the Vice President of Redevelopment at Toronto’s Michael Garron Hospital (MGH).
-He is a licensed member with Professional Engineers Ontario, holding masters and PhD degrees along with health service management and administration and LEAN Six Sigma Black Belt certifications.
+Tony Khouri is Vice President, Facilities, Planning, Redevelopment and Support Services at Michael Garron Hospital (MGH).
+He is a licensed member with Professional Engineers Ontario, and holds Master's and PhD degrees along with health service management and administration and LEAN Six Sigma Black Belt certifications.

-• More than 27 years of hospital strategic, operational and capital planning leadership.
-Vice President of Facilities, Capital Planning, Development and Operations of some of Canada’s leading community, academic, teaching and research acute, complex continuing care, rehab, long-term and mental health hospitals.
+Tony has more than 27 years of hospital strategic, operational and capital planning leadership experience.
+He previously served as Vice President of Facilities, Capital Planning, Development and Operations at some of Canada’s leading community, academic, teaching and research, acute, complex continuing care, rehab, long-term and mental health hospitals.

-• Capital planner with AFP/Infrastructure Ontario and the Ministries of Health and Long-Term Care's capital planning branch procurement and redevelopment expertise with track record of successful project delivery of total $4 billion (St. Joseph’s Health Care London, Bridgepoint Active Health Care and Sinai Health System, and Michael Garron Hospital)
+He was a capital planner with Alternative Financing and Procurement (AFP), Infrastructure Ontario (IO), and the Ministry of Health and Long-Term Care's capital planning branch procurement.
+He has extensive redevelopment expertise with a track record of successful project delivery of a total of $4 billion.
+These projects involved organizations such as St. Joseph’s Health Care London, Hennick Bridgepoint Hospital and Sinai Health System, and Michael Garron Hospital)

-• Corporate and clinical support services direct-line management experience, including with quality management, Medical Device Reprocessing Department (MDRD), facilities operations, security, bio-med engineering, food services, housekeeping, leases and retails.
-In addition to leading by example and modeling shared leadership within an organization.
+Tony also has corporate and clinical support services direct-line management experience, including with quality management, Medical Device Reprocessing Department (MDRD), facilities operations, security, biomedical engineering, food services, housekeeping, leases and retails.
+He leads by example and models shared leadership within an organization.

 Mitze Mourinho, President, Michael Garron Hospital Foundation